hdavtian/portfolio/README.md

 # gulp

-This is a simple website package using gulp
+Before you start ... make sure git, node, npm, gulp and bower are installed on your computer.

-Before you start
+## Getting Started

-... make sure git, node, npm, gulp and bower are installed on your computer
+This is a simple website package using gulp.
+It will deploy a basic website template with browser-sync live reloading, sass compliation and javascript minification.

 ```
 // Step 1: Git clone